|

 today a short distance off the main path leading uphill behind the house

-on the Scharitzkehl side may be remains of one of these flak gun
+on the Scharitzkehl side may be remains of these flak gun

 |